CONSTITUTION AND BYLAWS

-The Board of Directors shall be elected by the membership no less than every 3 years.
+Directors shall be elected by the membership no less than every 4 years.
 Elections will take place along with the election of the Executive Board.
-The Board shall consist of the Executive Board for a total of not less than (8) members nor more than (12).
+The Alumni Association Board of Officers shall consist of the Executive Board and Directors for a total of not less than (8) members nor more than (12).
 Nominations may be made by any eligible Alumni Association member, including self-nominations.
 A majority vote may be electronic or by show of hands.
 If a majority vote is not obtained, individuals will be elected to the Board via a plurality vote.

-The Chapter Advisor shall sit on the Board and be liaison to the active chapter.
-The Chapter Advisor’s position on the Board shall not be subject to member vote.
-The Prytanis and Crysophylos shall also sit on the BOA
+The Chapter Advisor shall be a voting Alumni Association member in addition to the Alumni Association officers and be liaison to the active chapter.
+The Chapter Advisor position on the board of officers shall not be subject to an Alumni Association vote.

-Any Board vacancy that occurs between elections shall be filled by nomination and an Executive Board majority approval vote.
+Any officer vacancy that occurs between elections shall be filled by nomination and a board of officers majority approval vote.

-A Director may be removed from the Board by a 2/3 vote of the Board.
-All other Board actions require a majority vote for adoption.
+An officer may be removed from the Board by a 2/3 vote of the Board of Officers.
+All other Board of Officer actions require a majority vote for adoption.

 VIII.
 BOARD of ADVISORS